studio-1b/CarPoolMashupPython/Aws/README.md

    * You must select       ValueType="ValueFrom"
    * GOOGLE_GEOCODE_API_KEY="arn:aws:ssm:XX-XXXX-X:1XXXXXXX:parameter/GOOGLE_JAVASCIPT_MAP_KEY"
    * GOOGLE_MAP_JS_API_KEY="arn:aws:ssm:XX-XXXX-X:1XXXXXXX:parameter/GOOGLE_JAVASCIPT_MAP_KEY"
       * the "arn:" URL directs ECS to search the parameter store, for the value.
-   * (Option 1) In a pinch, you can directly, paste the API KEY in the value field for the environment variable.
+- (Option 1) In a pinch, you can directly, paste the API KEY in the value field (ValueType=Value) for the environment variable.
 But you will be sacrificing security of the key, and you might have to change it in several places, if you need to invalidate it and change them
    * In this case, you need to select Value type="Value"
       - GOOGLE_GEOCODE_API_KEY="KEYXXX"
       - GOOGLE_MAP_JS_API_KEY="KEYXXX"
-- After Task is created, Click Deploy > Create Service Create a Service
+- After Task is created, Click Deploy > Create Service

+Create a Service

 - You don't have cluster yet (or if you skipped ahead, pick the one you created)
   * Click "Create a new cluster"
     - This should have popped up a new window or tab
     - Create a Cluster
       - Cluster name: <anything you want, ie.carpool-cluster>
       - AWS Fargate: checked
-    - Close this new window/tab
+    - Save/Create cluster.
+Close this new window/tab
-  * click "refresh" for cluster
+  * Click "refresh" for cluster
   * Service name: <anything you want, ie.carpool-service>
   * VPC: Any
   * Subnet: Any